 An Important Note: Many of our parishioners do not get these mass emails.
 If you are aware of them who do not, please call them and read to them what these announcements say.
 Also please notify Fr.
 Michael at firstname.lastname@example.org for their email addresses and we will add them to the list.
 Thank you to those who have responded to add them on our email list.

 If you need any help, please call Fr.
 Michael at 717-818-1160 or email him at: email@example.com.
 Please keep the Clergy, the Parish Council members and all the parishioners at Holy Trinity in your prayers, as well.
 Please also pray for the health of the medical personnel, emergency personnel and all the front-line health providers and workers during this difficult time.
 Please pray for the families that are sick, the families who have lost loved ones and especially please pray for the entire world to be rid of this virus.

-Our Church Office is closed till further notice.
+Our Church Office is still closed.
 For emergencies, especially, please call the clergy directly, email us or text us to reach us.
-All meetings and events are functioning virtually due to the Corona Virus.
-We will let you know via email concerning the Church activities.
+We are communicating via email concerning the Church activities.
 We hope and pray that everyone will be safe and healthy.

 Each week, a variety of discussion questions, activities, lessons, and crafts arranged by general age groups is posted for use on Sunday.

 On the Archdiocese website use this link and find activities and programs for all ages for your children. https://www.goarch.org/departments/family.
 This is done by the “Center of Family Care”.

 Once you get on that website, you will find many different programs that you may like.
 One program for younger children is "Soak Up the Son - The Wonder of God's Creation."
 This 10-week series will explore various themes from Genesis, with new content released each Monday.
 You can access past videos, handouts, and additional content.
 You can also view past weeks’ videos about the first day of creation and accompanying handout and activities!